BOTPanzer/Turbo-Stealer/README.md

 Some settings can be changed using command line arguments:

 - ```t```, ```target``` or ```targets```:
-  Changes the kind of information **TurboStealer** looks for.
+  Changes the kind of information **Turbo Stealer** looks for.
 Multiple values can be selected by separating them with comas.

   **Values:**
   - ```m```, ```mail``` or ```mails```: